5 Common Public Sector Procurement Problems

 Balancing Outsourcing with Maintaining High-Quality Internal Capacity

 However, if you outsource too much, you’re left relying on the company or team you’ve outsourced to, and there’s not much, if anything, for your internal team left to do.
-Switching to an e-procurement system that allows everything to be centralised makes it easier for you to strike the right balance, because you may find you need to outsource less overall.
+Switching to an e-procurement system that allows everything to be centralized makes it easier for you to strike the right balance, because you may find you need to outsource less overall.

 Building Strategies for Effective Engagement with Suppliers

-Supplier relationship management is critical to the success of any organisation but becomes difficult to manage if the right strategies aren’t in place.
+Supplier relationship management is critical to the success of any organization but becomes difficult to manage if the right strategies aren’t in place.
 When you add the challenges associated with governance and compliance, it makes it even more difficult.
 No matter how good your procurement strategy is, it won’t matter if your supplier engagement isn’t where it should be.

 If your suppliers can’t deliver your order on time, or in the requested quantity, you’ll spend more time, money, and manpower on market research and getting quotes from other vendors.
-Having a centralised system in place can help you simplify the procurement process and make it more efficient, allowing you to engage with your suppliers in such a way that gets you what you need, without overburdening your supplier with tons of back and forth.
+Having a centralized system in place can help you simplify the procurement process and make it more efficient, allowing you to engage with your suppliers in such a way that gets you what you need, without overburdening your supplier with tons of back and forth.

 Public sector procurement has the same overall goal as private sector procurement – serve the needs of your end customer as well as possible, for the least amount of money possible.
-For the private sector, it’s about making a profit, and for the government, it’s about maximising the budget.
-In either public procurement or the private sector, making the change to an electronic system that’s centralised and automated can make a big difference.
+For the private sector, it’s about making a profit, and for the government, it’s about maximizing the budget.
+In either public procurement or the private sector, making the change to an electronic system that’s centralized and automated can make a big difference.